 A mining camp named Jerome was established on the side of Cleopatra Hill in 1883.
 The town housed the workers in the nearby United Verde Mine, which was to produce over 1 billion dollars in copper, gold and silver over the next 70 years.

 Jerome became a notorious “wild west” town, a hotbed of prostitution, gambling, and vice.
 On 5 February 1903, the New York Sun proclaimed Jerome to be “the wickedest town in the West”.

-Whereas Bisbee is built in steep gulches, Jerome is precariously perched on the side of a mountain with incredible views of the valley below.
+Whereas Bisbee is built in narrow gulches, Jerome is precariously perched on the side of a mountain with incredible views of the valley below.
 Jerome is probably the most unusual location for a major mining town of any place in the West, which is part of what adds to its charm.

 Jerome is a popular tourist destination with numerous hotels, restaurants, and shops.

 9. Nevada City, California